buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Class types

 Each class must have a specific type.
-Below is the explanation of what each type means, according to the ISO 12006-3<sup>1</sup>:
+Below is the explanation of what each type means, according to ISO 12006-3:
-* `Class` - description of a set of objects that share the same characteristics <sup>1<sup>3.7</sup></sup>.
+* `Class` - description of a set of objects that share the same characteristics <sup>[ISO12006-3,3.7]</sup>.
 This is the most common type in bSDD. (e.g. wall, space)
-* `GroupOfProperties` - collection enabling the properties to be prearranged or organized.<sup>1<sup>3.14</sup></sup>. (e.g. environmental properties)
+* `GroupOfProperties` - collection enabling the properties to be prearranged or organized <sup>[ISO12006-3,3.14]</sup>.
+For example, 'environmental properties'.
+See [assembling properties](#assembling-properties).
-  * A Property Set, as defined in ISO 16739-1, is a group of properties, but a group of properties is not necessarily a Property Set.
-  * A property can be a member of several groups of properties.
-A property cannot be a member of several Property Sets as defined in ISO 16739-1.
 * `Material` - a physical substance that things can be made from (e.g. steel, glass)
-* `AlternativeUse` - type to be used if no other type fits the needs.<sup>1<sup>3.1</sup></sup>
+* `AlternativeUse` - type to be used if no other type fits the needs.<sup>[ISO12006-3,3.1]</sup>.
    * Be aware that most software implementations disregard this class type, as it is not straightforward to interpret.
-* **DEPRECATED** ~~ReferenceDocument - a publication that is consulted to find specific information, particularly in a technical or scientific dictionary.<sup>1<sup>3.18</sup></sup> A reference document can be associated with any data present in a data dictionary.~~
+* **DEPRECATED** ~~ReferenceDocument - a publication that is consulted to find specific information, particularly in a technical or scientific dictionary. <sup>[ISO12006-3,3.18]</sup>.
+A reference document can be associated with any data present in a data dictionary.~~
   * In bSDD we have a global list of [reference documents](https://api.bsdd.buildingsmart.org/api/ReferenceDocument/v1), which includes the most common standards that can be used as reference.
 This is to avoid having duplicate references with different naming.
 If you don't find the reference you are looking for, and think it should be added to the list - let us know: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a>.
-* **DEPRECATED**  ~~ComposedProperty - (...) corresponding to a feature needing multiple properties to be defined.<sup>1<sup>3.8</sup></sup>~~
+* **DEPRECATED**  ~~ComposedProperty - (...) corresponding to a feature needing multiple properties to be defined. <sup>[ISO12006-3,3.8]</sup>.~~
   * ~~Example: To describe the characteristic "concrete facing quality", it is mandatory to describe 3 properties: concrete planarity, concrete hue, and concrete texture.~~
   * Use `GroupOfProperties` instead.

-### How to define relations?
+### Defining relations

 `ParentClassCode` - `Class`es within the same dictionary can be organized in a tree-like hierarchy structure.
 For example: “IfcCurtainWall” is a more specific class of “IfcWall”.
 In bSDD terminology, we say that “IfcWall” is a **parent of** “IfcCurtainWall”.
 To define such specialization relation, use the `ParentClassCode` attribute on the child object.

 `ClassRelation` and `PropertyRelation`- use those to link your concepts with each other.
 Relations allow us to define parent-child links also with other dictionaries.
 Apart from specialization, you can also define other types of relations, such as decomposition (`HasPart` type, see the list of possible types: [Relation types](#relation-types)).

 `RelatedIfcEntityNamesList` - IFC is a top-level schema (foundation classes) used for exchanging information between software.
 Because of that, the bSDD provides a special way to relate your class to IFC.
 Use `RelatedIfcEntityNamesList` to show which entities from IFC you are referring to or extending.
-For example, “Signaling LED diode” relates to “IfcLamp” from IFC. `RelatedIfcEntityNamesList` can be used by bSDD-related tools to filter the list of possible classs to a particular IFC category.
+For example, “Signaling LED diode” relates to “IfcLamp” from IFC. `RelatedIfcEntityNamesList` can be used by bSDD-related tools to filter the list of possible classes to a particular IFC category.

 ### Relation types